snowplow-archive/snowplow.github.com/_posts/2015-08-12-snowplow-objective-c-tracker-0.4.0-released.md

 To open the demo app:

 * `git clone https://github.com/snowplow/snowplow-objc-tracker.git`
-* Open `SnowplowDemo.xcworkspace` in XCode, located in the SnowplowDemo sub-folder.
+* Open `SnowplowDemo.xcworkspace` in XCode, located in the SnowplowDemo sub-folder
-* Top-left in XCode change the scheme to `SnowplowDemo` from `SnowplowTracker`
+* Change the scheme to `SnowplowDemo` from `SnowplowTracker`
 * Change the device to an iPhone 5 or similar
 * Click the Run button